 - Modernizes and strengthens the financial aid and reporting system to make data about colleges more transparent, accurate about how well institutions are serving their students, and accessible for students and families.

-- Strengthens the accountability standards for higher education institutions and provide relief to defrauded borrowers.
+- Strengthens the accountability standards for higher education institutions and provides relief to defrauded borrowers.

 Legislation AYA Supports

 Student Loan Debt Relief Act (H.R.3887/S.2235)

-A bicameral bill introduced in the 116th Congress by Senator Warren (D-MA) and House Majority Whip Clyburn (D-SC), the Student Loan Debt Relief Act, would provide forgiveness for 76% of households with student debt.
-Strongly endorsed by AYA, this proposal would cancel up to $50,000 of outstanding student loan debt for each qualified borrower.
-Borrowers earning $100,000 or less will be eligible for the full $50,000 in debt cancellation, and the cancellation amount will reduce by $1 for every $3 in income above $100,000.
-Additionally, the legislation includes other important benefits for borrowers, including the ability to convert private loans into federal loans that qualify for cancellation and the ability to discharge student debt in bankruptcy.
+This bicameral bill, introduced by Senator Warren (D-MA) and House Majority Whip Clyburn (D-SC), would cancel up to $50K in student debt per borrower for 75% of the 45 million Americans saddled in debt.
+Borrowers earning $100K or less will be eligible for the full $50K in debt cancellation, and the cancellation amount will reduce by $1 for every $3 in income above $100K.
+The legislation also includes additional benefits, such as the ability to convert private loans into federal loans that qualify for cancellation and the ability to discharge student debt in bankruptcy.

 College Transparency Act (H.R.2030/S.839)

-The College Transparency Act (CTA) is a bipartisan bill that has been introduced in both the House and Senate and would provide better data and information about college.
-Introduced in the last Congress, it garnered significant bipartisan support from members in both chambers.
-If passed, the legislation would overturn a ban on a federal data system to track employment and graduation outcomes of college students.
-The CTA would ensure accurate reporting on student outcomes such as enrollment, completion, and post-college success across colleges and majors.
+This bill led by Sens.
+Cassidy (R-LA), Warren (D-MA), Scott (R-SC), and Whitehouse (D-RI), and Reps Krishnamoorthi (D-IL-8) and Stivers (R-OH-15) garnered significant bipartisan support from members of Congress in both chambers.
+If passed, the legislation would overturn a ban on a federal data system to track employment and graduation outcomes of college students and ensure accurate reporting on student outcomes.
 In order to protect student privacy, the bill bans the sale of the data, prohibits access by law enforcement, and limits the use of personally identifiable information.
 Creating more transparency in program and institution outcomes will help young Americans choose a college or university that's right for them.